5-MeO-NBpBrT

-5-MeO-NBpBrT (5-Methoxy-N-(4-bromobenzyl)tryptamine) is a N-substituted member of the methoxytryptamine family of compounds.
-Like other such compounds it acts as an antagonist for the 5-HT_{2A} receptor, with a claimed 100x selectivity over the closely related 5-HT_{2C} receptor.
-While N-benzyl substitution of psychedelic phenethylamines often results in potent 5-HT_{2A} agonists, it had been thought that N-benzyl tryptamines show much lower efficacy and are either very weak partial agonists or antagonists at 5-HT_{2A}, though more recent research has shown stronger agonist activity for 3-substituted benzyl derivatives.
+5-MeO-NBpBrT, also known as 5-methoxy-N-(4-bromobenzyl)tryptamine, is an N-substituted member of the 5-methoxytryptamine family of compounds.
+Like other such compounds, it acts as an antagonist for the serotonin 5-HT_{2A} receptor, with a claimed 100-fold selectivity over the closely related serotonin 5-HT_{2C} receptor.
+While N-benzyl substitution of psychedelic phenethylamines often results in potent serotonin 5-HT_{2A} agonists, it had been thought that N-benzyltryptamines show much lower efficacy and are either very weak partial agonists or antagonists at the serotonin 5-HT_{2A} receptor, though more recent research has shown stronger agonist activity for 3-substituted benzyl derivatives.
 Extending the benzyl group to a substituted phenethyl can also recover agonist activity in certain cases.